ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. figure:: TableExport.png

-   Menu to export a table as a standalone python program. :label:`fig-export`
+   Menu to export a table as a standalone Python module.
+   :label:`fig-export`

 A scisheet can be exported as
 a function in a python module.